Why do people sell their homes at auction? There are several reasons, but the most common relate to the speed of the process.

 What is the best auction house for my property?

 There are hundreds of property auction houses up and down the country.
 To ascertain which is the best for your property, you should take a close look at each auction house’s promotional material.
-Does the service specialise in properties like yours?
+For example, does the service specialise in properties like yours?
 Does the service have any testimonials from previous customers?

-While the fee charged for selling your house at auction is something you should take account of when choosing the ideal auction house, it shouldn’t be your only concern.
-It might be worth paying a little extra to a company that has a proven track record of maximising sale prices for homes like yours.
+While the fee charged for selling your house at auction is something you should consider when choosing the ideal auction house, it shouldn’t be your only concern.
+It might be worth paying a little extra to a company with a proven track record of maximising sale prices for homes like yours.

-Take your time to shop around, and use the Internet to search for real customer reviews and experiences that might help you to make your decision.
+Take your time shopping around and using the Internet to search for genuine customer reviews and experiences that might help you decide.

 What happens if I receive an offer before the auction starts?

 If a buyer is trying to persuade you to sell before the auction, that person must be very interested in your property.
 If they’re serious, they’ll fight it out with other buyers once the bidding starts.
-And let’s face it, a buyer would only try this tactic if he or she believed it was the best way of keeping the price down.
+And let’s face it, a buyer would only try this tactic if they believed it was the best way of keeping the price down.

-A buyer who displays the audacity required to attempt to circumvent the auction process may be in possession of information you don’t have.
-If this is the case, surely it’s better to let bidders fight it out with their highest offers?
+A buyer who displays the audacity required to attempt to circumvent the auction process may have the information you don’t have.
+Indeed, if this is the case, it’s better to let bidders fight it out with their highest offers?

 Setting the reserve and guide prices

 The reserve price is the lowest price you will accept for your property.
-If the highest bid doesn’t match or exceed the reserve, your property will be withdrawn from sale.
-However, if the reserve price is met, you will be committed to the sale once the auctioneer brings down the gavel.
+If the highest bid doesn’t match or exceed the reserve, the property is withdrawn from sale.
+However, if the reserve price is met, you are committed to purchasing at the fall of the gavel.

-If your reserve price isn’t met, you still have options.
-You can relist it for sale with a slightly lower reserve price — but this will result in a delay you might need to avoid.
+If your house doesn’t meet the reserve price, you still have options.
+First, you can relist it for sale with a slightly lower reserve price — but this will result in a delay you might need to avoid.
 Alternatively, you can speak to the auctioneer and accept the highest unsuccessful offer after the hammer comes down.

-The guide price is the equivalent of the asking price in the traditional property market.
-It is a rough estimation of the market value of your home.
-This price is in no way legally binding; it is there simply to generate interest and set your expectations on price.
-Work together with your auctioneer to set this price, and do some of your own research into recent house sales in your area.
+The guide price is the equivalent of the asking price in the traditional property market, not legally binding.
+It is set to generate interest and price expectations with the auctioneer’s help.
+Also, do some research into recent house sales in your area.

 Other issues to consider before a property auction

 Before selling your house at auction, it’s a good idea to be proactive in searching for potential buyers.
 The easiest thing you can do is make your property as presentable as possible.
-This doesn’t necessarily mean investing in major renovations, however; it might simply involve some cleaning and the odd lick of paint here and there.
+However, this doesn’t necessarily mean investing in major renovations; it might simply involve some cleaning and the odd lick of paint here and there.

-It’s also important that you take a proactive role in the marketing of your property.
-This might involve sharing details of your property auction across all your social media channels.
-Although marketing can be as simple as spreading the word amongst friends, relatives and work colleagues.
+It’s also essential that you take a proactive role in marketing your property by sharing details across all your social media channels.
+However, marketing can be as simple as spreading the word amongst friends, relatives and work colleagues.

-If you sell your house at auction, you should expect completion within 28 days.
-This isn’t a lot of time to get organised, so it’s usually a good idea to prepare for a relatively quick move.
+If you sell your house at auction, you should expect completion within 28 days, not a lot of time to get organised, so it’s usually a good idea to prepare for a relatively quick move.

 Selling houses at auction is a great way to raise the money you need for your next move in a hurry.
 As long as you are organised and prepared for what lies ahead, the process should be smooth and relatively problem-free.